justjake/quickjs-emscripten/doc/quickjs-emscripten/classes/QuickJSAsyncContext.md

 ##### Source

-quickjs-emscripten-core/dist/index.d.ts:842
+quickjs-emscripten-core/dist/index.d.ts:843

 #### newPromise(promise)

 > **newPromise**(`promise`): [`QuickJSDeferredPromise`](QuickJSDeferredPromise.md)

-Create a new [[QuickJSDeferredPromise]] that resolves when the given native Promise`<QuickJSHandle>`  resolves.
+Create a new [QuickJSDeferredPromise](QuickJSDeferredPromise.md) that resolves when the given native Promise`<QuickJSHandle>`  resolves.
 Rejections will be coerced to a QuickJS error.